 Trusting / Untrusting Entries

-If you've got dynamic configuration enabled as part of Targeted Threat Protection - Attachment Protect, you can add or remove users from your trusted senders list.
+If you have the dynamic configuration enabled as part of Targeted Threat Protection - Attachment Protect, you can add or remove users from your trusted senders list.
 See the Configuring Attachment Protection Definitions and Policies page for further details.

 To trust / untrust users.

 - Select the Tick Box to the left of the required email addresses.

 - Select either the:

 - Untrust Selected button.

 - Select the Add Managed Senders, Import Managed Senders, or Postini Approved and Blocked Senders menu item.